EmekaNkwo/recommendation_app_api/README.md

 ## Error Handling

-The API handles 404 errors by serving the index.html file from the static folder.
+The API handles 404 errors by serving a 404 message

 ## Running the API